 The Isle of Capri is a small Island close to the city of Naples.
 This Island has been popular since the time of the Romans.
 Emperor Augustus basically developed Capri, and turned it into his private paradise.
 Capri is the main town on the island and showcases most of the sights, restaurants, shopping, and activities.
 Anacapri, the other town on the island, showcases the stunning views from Mount Solaro.
 The island features colorful houses, small boats to yachts, stunning views, amazing food, and the bluest sea you have ever laid your eyes on.
-If you are planning on visiting Italy in 2017, add this stunning island to your list!
+If you are planning on visiting Italy in the Summer, add this stunning island to your list!

 How to get there:

 There are two ways (that I know of) to get to the island.
 Ferry transportation from Naples or Sorrento.
 Sorrento is a bit closer to the Isle of Capri, so if you get sea sick or have restricted time than this route may be best for you.
 I will give you a back story on what we did.
 We were in Rome for a week and decided to do a tour with Viator to Sorrento, Pompeii, and the Isle of Capri.
 We drove to Naples first and had lunch with the rest of the tour group.
 After lunch we boarded the bus and made our way to Pompeii where we had a tour of the city.
 After our tour, we boarded the bus again and drove to our hotel in Sorrento.
 We had the option of staying in Sorrento one to two nights.
 We stayed one night in Sorrento, and the next day took the ferry to Capri.
 We spent all day in Capri, and at the end of the day took the ferry back to Naples to make our journey back to Rome.